Udawalawe National Park

 By Train

-Fastest and most comfortable (approx. 4 hours from Colombo).
-Ideal for flexible travel.
+The fastest and most convenient option (approx. 4 – 5 hours from Colombo).
+Ideal for flexible safari travel.